 July 28: Cory Doctorow (at the University Temple United Methodist Church – 1415 Northeast 43rd Street, Seattle)

-Tickets for this event are $10 advance/$12 at the door and will be available for purchase soon.
+Tickets for this event are $10 advance/$12 at the door.
+Tickets can be purchased at Brown Paper Tickets.

 Cory Doctorow is a science fiction author, activist, journalist and blogger — the co-editor of Boing Boing and the author of young adult novels like Homeland, Pirate Cinema, and Little Brother; and novels for adults like Rapture of the Nerds and Makers.
 He is the former European director of the Electronic Frontier Foundation and co-founded the UK Open Rights Group.